 New Zealand is a must see travel spot for all backpackers…But Why?

-You could simply relax on a beach, work on your tan…soak in natural hot pools in Rotorua… sip a Chardonnay on Waiheke Island?
+You could simply relax on a beach, work on your tan, soak in natural hot pools in Rotorua. sip Chardonnay on Waiheke Island?

 Photo Credit : Waitomo.com

 As well as planning your backpacking activities here are a few simple tips, to help with the almost boring decisions you should make before you arrive…